askap-vast/vast-pipeline/docs/adminusage/cli.md

 ### runlocalcluster

-This sets up a Dask LocalCluster using the configuration provided in [`settings.py`](../gettingstarted/configuration.md).
-It should be run in a separate terminal and it will provide a client which can be connected to by pipeline runs.
+This sets up a Dask `LocalCluster` using the configuration provided in [`settings.py`](../gettingstarted/configuration.md/#dask).
+It should be run in a separate terminal and it will provide a scheduler which can be connected to by pipeline runs at the IP and port provided in the settings.

 ```terminal